 Shahzia Sikander: Havah…to breathe, air, life

-Artist Shahzia Sikander will create major new work on the theme of justice for a multimedia exhibition, Havah…to breathe, air, life, in Madison Square Park, New York, and the nearby courthouse.
-The exhibition marks the first collaboration between the Conservancy and courthouse.
+Artist Shahzia Sikander has created a major new project on the theme of women and justice for a multimedia exhibition, Havah…to breathe, air, life, in Madison Square Park and the nearby Courthouse of the Appellate Division, First Department of the Supreme Court of the State of New York.
+The five-month exhibition marks the first collaboration between the Conservancy and courthouse.

 Across the two sites, Sikander unites female figures and motifs from nature and confronts symbols of power and justice to examine long-standing practices and attitudes impeding the advancement of women.
 Over centuries, throughout cultures, in literature, paintings, sculptures, and monuments, Justice has been rendered in the form of a woman, often holding scales, to symbolize the balance of power.
 Paradoxically, she is often blindfolded to indicate impartiality, her concealed eyes preventing clear-sightedness, eclipsing the lawgiver’s vision.
 In Sikander’s sculptures, the allegorical figures have their eyes wide open.
 Both wear a decorative jabot at the neckline, referring to the lace collar popularized by the United States Supreme Court associate justice Ruth Bader Ginsburg and the feminization of the black judicial robes traditionally worn by male justices of the court.